Sunny Balwani: Personal life

 He was married to Japanese artist Keiko Fujimoto.
 Fujimoto and Balwani lived in San Francisco before their divorce in December 2002.

 Balwani was in a romantic relationship with Elizabeth Holmes during his tenure at Theranos.
-Holmes met him in 2002 at age 18, while still in school.
-He was 19 years older than Holmes and married at the time.
+He met Holmes in 2002 during a Stanford University Mandarin trip, when Holmes was an 18-year-old high school senior; he was 19 years older than Holmes and married at the time.
 Their relationship was not disclosed to their Theranos investors.
 During her trial, Holmes testified that she had been raped while she was a student at Stanford and that she had sought solace from Balwani in the aftermath of the incident.
 She also claimed that during her romantic relationship with Balwani, which lasted more than a decade, he was a very controlling figure and that he berated and sexually abused her.
 In her court testimony, Holmes stated that Balwani wanted to "kill the person" she was and make her into a "new Elizabeth".
 However, she later testified that Balwani had not forced her to make the false statements to investors, business partners, journalists and company directors that had been described in the case.
 In court filings, Balwani and his ex-wife Fujimoto have "categorically" denied abuse allegations, calling them "false and inflammatory".